Your Preconception Plan Checklist

 “For a woman to get pregnant, she must be ovulating.
 If she isn’t (or it isn’t regular), we can look at the potential reasons why and address those so that her chances of getting pregnant are greater,” Dr. Rehman says.

-She adds that some medical conditions can cause a woman’s cycle to be irregular, such as thyroid conditions, PCOS and a wide variety of chronic conditions.
-There are also conditions like endometriosis, uterine fibroids or endometrial polyps that may influence the woman’s chance of getting pregnant.
-Some conditions can be addressed with an OB/GYN, while others many need a referral to specialist for assessment and care.
+She adds that some medical conditions can cause a woman's cycle to be irregular, such as thyroid conditions, PCOS and a wide variety of chronic conditions.
+There are also conditions like endometriosis, uterine fibroids or endometrial polyps that may influence the woman's chance of getting pregnant.
+Some conditions can be addressed with an OB/GYN, while others may need a referral to a specialist for assessment and care.

 Social and Emotional Health